Dan Haar: Dems should worry about a backlash from impeachment

 “I grew up in the Cold War back in the ‘60s,” Chirkun explained.
 “I think the Democrats will get fired up even more if the Senate doesn’t impeach him.”

-He’s fired up now, over Trump’s remark Wednesday night that the late Rep. John Dingell may be “looking up” from hell at his widow, Debby Dingell, who is now in Congress.
+He’s fired up now, over Trump’s remark Wednesday night that the late Rep. John Dingell may be “looking up” from hell at his widow, Debbie Dingell, who is now in Congress.

 That’s an outrage that should hurt Trump, he believes, rightly.
 “I’m not fearing no backlash,” he said.